82-47/82-47/README.md

 - botpointpigeon - a bot for [@gradepointpigeon](https://www.instagram.com/gradepointpigeon/)'s [Discord server](https://discord.gg/mcsD7kS)

 #### On the back burner for now
-- teal - a Discord bot to experiment with what I can do with discord.py
 - aqua - a Discord bot to learn discord.js
-- copernicusbot - a Twitter bot to experiment with the API

 #### Planned
 - [ ] relearn site frontend/backend
-- [ ] relearn discord.py and try making a bot from scratch

 #### Stats
 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=82-47&show_icons=true&theme=react&count_private=true&border_radius=5)